firefox-devtools/ux/README.md

 2. Check out the [Firefox DevTools design system](https://firefox-dev.tools/photon/) (You can check for issues there too).
    * This design system is a fork from the main [Firefox design system](https://design.firefox.com/photon/)
    * We've started work on a Sketch library!
 Let us know if you want to help with this.
-3. Sign up for a [GitHub](https://github.com/) account if you don’t already have one and message @victoria on Slack to be added to our team.

 ## Process

 1. [Claim a UX issue](https://github.com/devtools-html/ux/issues) by commenting in it.
 Anything tagged [`good-first-issue`](https://github.com/devtools-html/ux/labels/good%20first%20issue) is a great place to start, especially if you're new to design.
 Feel free to ask on Slack for help in choosing a first task.
+(Some tasks have some preliminary work done, but may still be available.)

 2. Once you have a task, it’s great to do a little research.
    * Get ideas from similar UI in DevTools and Firefox.
 Download [Firefox Nightly](https://www.mozilla.org/en-US/firefox/channel/desktop/) to view the latest version of the UI.
 When possible, try to reuse already existing colors and other visuals in DevTools/Firefox.